Moderna asking US, European regulators to OK its virus shots

 Pfizer expects to have 50 million doses globally in December.
 Half of them — or enough for 12.5 million people — are earmarked for the U.S.

-This week, a different panel of U.S. experts, established by the Centers for Disease Control and Prevention, will meet to decide how initial supplies will be given out.
+Shipments are set to begin to states within 24 hours of FDA clearance.
+And this week, a different panel of U.S. experts, established by the Centers for Disease Control and Prevention, will meet to decide how those initial supplies will be given out.
 They’re expected to reserve scarce first doses for health care workers and, if the shots work well enough in the frail elderly, for residents of long-term care facilities.

 As more vaccine gradually becomes available in coming months, other essential workers and people at highest risk from the coronavirus would get in line.
-But enough for the general population isn’t expected until at least spring.
+But enough for the general U.S. population isn’t expected until at least spring.

 Outside the U.S., Zaks said significant supplies from Moderna would be available later, “in the first quarter” of next year.